AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/dynamic-media/image-sets.md

 **Skapa en bilduppsättning**

-1. I AEM trycker du på AEM-logotypen för att komma åt den globala navigeringskonsolen och sedan på **[!UICONTROL Navigering > Resurser]**.
-Navigera till den plats där du vill skapa en bilduppsättning och tryck sedan på **[!UICONTROL Skapa > Bilduppsättning]** för att öppna sidan Bilduppsättningsredigerare.
+1. In AEM, tap the AEM logo to access the global navigation console, then tap **[!UICONTROL Navigation > Assets]**.
+Navigate to where you want to create an image set, then tap **[!UICONTROL Create > Image Set]** to open the Image Set Editor page.

-   Du kan också skapa uppsättningen inifrån en mapp som innehåller dina resurser.
+   Du kan också skapa uppsättningen inifrån en mapp som innehåller resurserna.

    ![6_5_imagesets-createpulldown](assets/6_5_imagesets-createpulldown.png)